+1 Programme MBA

+2 Semester Ι

+3 Type of course Core

-1 Code of the subject MS603
+4 Code of the subject MS603

-2 Title of the subject Business Economics
+5 Title of the subject Business Economics

-3 Any prerequisite No
+6 Any prerequisite No

-4 L-T-P 3-0-0
+7 L-T-P 3-0-0

-5 Learning Objectives To equip students with the necessary theory and techniques and the ability to apply them in order to inform and enhance managerial decision making.
+8 Learning Objectives of the subject Managerial Economics is the use of economic theory and mathematical and statistical techniques in order to examine how a firm can make optimal managerial decisions given the constraints it faces.
+The main objective of this course is to equip students with the necessary theory and techniques and the ability to apply them in order to inform and enhance managerial decision making.
+Topics covered include: goals of the firm, optimization techniques, demand theory and estimation, forecasting and measurement, theory of production and estimation, cost theory and estimation, pricing and output determination under different market structures, game theory, and pricing in practice.

-6 Brief Contents Introduction to Economics; Nature and Scope of Management Economics, Significance in decision-making and fundamental concepts, Consumer behaviour and typical characteristics of Indian consumer, Consumer decision making process, Indian market: characteristics, Objectives of a firm, Demand Analysis, Law of Demand, Exceptions to the law of Demand, Determinants of Demand.
-Elasticity of Demand- Price, Income, Cross and

-Advertising Elasticity, Uses of Elasticity of Demand for managerial decision making, Measurement of Elasticity of Demand, Demand forecasting meaning, significance and methods, Supply Analysis, Law of Supply, Supply Elasticity, Analysis and its uses for managerial decision making, Production concepts & analysis, Production function, single variable-law of variable proportion, two variable-Law of returns to scale, Cost concept and analysis, short-run and long-run cost curves and its managerial use, Market Equilibrium and Average Revenue Concept, Market Structure: Perfect Competition, features, determination of price under perfect competition, Monopoly: Feature, pricing under monopoly, Price discrimination, Monopolistic: Features, pricing under monopolistic competition, product differentiation, Oligopoly: Features, kinked demand curve, cartels, price leadership, Pricing strategies Price determination, Full cost pricing, National Income; Concepts and various methods of its measurement, Inflation, types and causes, Business cycle, Profit concept and major theories of profits; Dynamic Surplus theory, Risk & Uncertainty bearing theory and Innovation theory 7 Contents for lab No
+9 Brief Contents Introduction to Economics; Nature and Scope of Management Economics, Significance in decision-making and fundamental concepts, Consumer behaviour and typical characteristics of Indian consumer, Consumer decision making process, Indian market: characteristics, Objectives of a firm, Demand Analysis, Law of Demand, Exceptions to the law of Demand, Determinants of Demand.
+Elasticity of Demand-Price, Income, Cross and Advertising Elasticity, Uses of Elasticity of Demand for managerial decision making, Measurement of Elasticity of Demand, Demand forecasting meaning, significance and methods, Supply Analysis, Law of Supply, Supply Elasticity, Analysis and its uses for managerial decision making, Production concepts & analysis, Production function, single variable-law of variable proportion, two variable-Law of returns to scale, Cost concept and analysis, short-run and long-run cost curves and its managerial use, Market Equilibrium and Average Revenue Concept, Market Structure: Perfect Competition, features, determination of price under perfect competition, Monopoly: Feature, pricing under monopoly, Price discrimination, Monopolistic: Features, pricing under monopolistic competition, product differentiation, Oligopoly: Features, kinked demand curve, cartels, price leadership, Pricing strategies Price determination, Full cost pricing, Product line pricing, Price skimming, Penetration pricing, National Income; Concepts and various methods of its measurement, Inflation, types and causes, Business cycle, Profit concept and major theories of profits; Dynamic Surplus theory, Risk & Uncertainty bearing theory and Innovation theory

+10 C 4 6 13

+10 Contents for lab No